-- Easy & fast - takes less than 10 minutes with hardly any prep.
+- Easy & fast - takes less than 10 minutes with hardly any prep and just our Vitamix.
 Only one step!

-- Great for kids - in my experience kids love this pesto and love to help make it!
+- Great for kids - in my experience kids love this spinach pesto recipe and are eager to help make it!

 - So flexible - loads of substitute options!

-Note: If you love homemade pizza, try our Homemade Whole Wheat Pepperoni Pizza and swap the marinara for pesto!
+Note: If you love homemade pizza, try our Homemade Whole Wheat Pepperoni Pizza and swap the marinara for this spinach pesto!